alessasomer/NLP_chatbot/README.md

 3. Transform the input into a response – users normally expect a response in the given domain.
 4. Print the response.

-In `repl.py` we have implemented 1 and 4 for you.
-In `chatbot.py` you'll implement 2 and 3.

 ## Getting started

 To get started: